GitMirroring/gnuboot/site/docs/gnulinux/index.md

 x-toc-enable: true
 ...

-This page is useful for those who wish to use the GRUB GRUB payload directly.
+This page is useful for those who wish to use the GNU GRUB payload directly.
 If you're using SeaBIOS, the boot process will work similarly to traditional BIOS systems; refer to the SeaBIOS documentation on <https://seabios.org/SeaBIOS>